JesusGPriego/JavaScript-Learning/README.md

 Elements filter example by using js and filtering objects by its elements.
 Dynamic category buttons generation based on items' categories.

+# Video

+Simple video "background" whose controls are not accesible.
+Can be paused or resumed playin' with a button in the overlay using JS.